solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/listing-page-guidelines.md

 title="App Name"
 imageSrc="/listing_page_imgs/appname.png">

-Your app's name plays a critical role in how users discover it on the App Store.
-Choose a simple, memorable name that is easy to spell and hints at what your app does.
-Be distinctive.
-Avoid names that use generic terms or are too similar to existing app names.
-An app name can be up to 30 characters long.
+Your app name should be unique, memorable, and suggest your app's core functionality.
+Set yourself apart by choosing a name that isn't generic or too similar to existing apps.

 </ListingPageSection>